Matt Ryan Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- Ryan averages 259.7 passing yards per game in three matchups against the Cowboys, 31.8 fewer yards his over/under in Sunday's game.
+- Ryan averaged 259.7 passing yards per game in three matchups against the Cowboys, 31.8 yards less than his over/under for Sunday.

-- Ryan had a TD pass in all of those outings against the Cowboys, while throwing multiple TDs two times.
+- Ryan threw multiple touchdown passes in each of those matchups against the Cowboys, while throwing multiple TDs twice.

 - Note: Ryan's stats vs. Cowboys date back to 2016.

-- The 287.5 yards per game the Cowboys are conceding through the air makes them the NFL's 27th-ranked pass defense.
+- The Cowboys have the NFL's 27th-ranked pass defense this season, allowing 287.5 yards per game through the air.

-- The Cowboys' defense is 17th in the NFL, giving up 1.8 passing touchdowns per game.
+- With 14 passing TDs conceded this year, the Cowboys defense is ranked 17th in the league.

 Recent Performances

+- Ryan put together a 343-yard performance against the Saints last week, completing 76.7% of his passes and throwing for two touchdowns.

-- He also ran the ball five times for eight yards while scoring one touchdown on the ground.
+- He tacked on five carries for eight yards while scoring one rushing touchdown.

-- Ryan has 825 passing yards (275.0 ypg) to lead Atlanta, completing 70.1% of his throws and tossing five touchdown passes with three interceptions over his last three games.
+- Over his last three games, Ryan has put up 825 passing yards (275.0 per game) while connecting on 68 of 97 passes (70.1% completion percentage), with five touchdowns and three interceptions.

 - He's also rushed 10 times for 11 yards and one touchdown, averaging 3.7 yards per game.